naftiko/.github/profile/README.md

+## Naftiko's Overview

 **Naftiko turns your existing data and APIs into a declarative capabilities exposing MCP, Agent Skills and REST servers.**

 You don't replace your APIs.
 You don't rip-and-rebuild for AI.
 You take stock of what already exists, organize it into capabilities, and make it usable by humans *and* machines across every domain in your business.

-## Start Here

-[**Naftiko's documentation hub**](https://shipyard.naftiko.io) is the developer front door for Naftiko.
-It explains the **Spec-Driven Integration (SDI)** approach, gets you started with zero installation, routes you into the right tutorial track depending on your use case.
+Our [**documentation hub**](https://shipyard.naftiko.io) is the developer front door: it explains the **Spec-Driven Integration (SDI)** approach, gets you started with zero installation, routes you into the right tutorial track depending on your use case.

 ## The Problem